AcademySoftwareFoundation/EncodingGuidelines/enctests/README.md

 optional arguments:
-  -h, --help            show this help message and exit --source-folder SOURCE_FOLDER
+  -h, --help            show this help message and exit --sources SOURCES [SOURCES ...]
+                        Provide a list of paths to sources in stead of running all from source folder.
+Please note this overrides the --source-folder argument.
+  --source-folder SOURCE_FOLDER
                         Where to look for source media files --test-config-dir TEST_CONFIG_DIR
-                        Where to look for *.yml files containing test descriptions --prep-sources        Create *.yml files from media in --source-folder used as sources in encoding tests --encoded-folder ENCODED_FOLDER
+                        Where to look for *.yml files containing test descriptions --test-config TEST_CONFIG_FILE
+                        Specify a single test config file to run --prep-sources        Create *.yml files from media in --source-folder used as sources in encoding tests --encoded-folder ENCODED_FOLDER
                         Where to store the encoded files